-My final bookcover assignment for January's #matsbootcamp.
-We were tasked to draw what we imagined was inside a famous person's bag.
+Lilla Rogers Make Art That Sells Bootcamp January assignment was such fun!
+For our final bookcover design we were tasked to draw what we imagined was inside a famous person's bag.
 I was already a huge admirer of Maira Kalman's paintings, books and other work so researching her life and creating this illustration was pure joy.

 I recently started taking the Make Art That Sells illustration courses and I'm loving them.
 I created this illustration for the January warm up mini of what's in my bag.
 While traveling in Texas I've been walking the beaches most days and bring home lots of shells which inevitably end up in my bag.

 I was so inspired by Lilla Rogers Monday Moments series and the opportunity to win a free place on Mats Bootcamp, that I dove into the challenge, posting this entry on my Instagram feed.
 I love the art of hand drawn lettering and focused on incorporating the text into the queen's dress.
 This illustration was pure joy for me to create!
 Best wishes to everyone who participated!